pactflow/docs.pactflow.io/website/docs/docs/permissions/predefined-roles.md

 ## User

-All new users are assigned the `User` role.
+All new users are assigned the `User` role (unless the default role has been updated in the [system preferences](/docs/user-interface/settings/preferences#system-preferences)).
 The `User` role is intended to work in conjunction with [team assignments](/docs/user-interface/settings/teams), and therefore has `manage:team` permissions (rather than `manage:*` permissions) for all resources that can be associated with a team.
+The `User` role should be assigned to all developers, testers and other users who create and verify contracts in the Pactflow platform.

 #### Default permissions